wilfried-huss/qiskit-aqt-provider/README.md

 1. Create an AQT accout or log into your existing account by visiting the [AQT Portal login page](https://gateway-portal.aqt.eu/).
-2. Copy the your access token from your [AQT Portal account page](https://gateway-portal.aqt.eu/).
+2. Copy your access token from your [AQT Portal account page](https://gateway-portal.aqt.eu/).
 3. Paste your token from step 2, here called `MY_ACCESS_TOKEN`, into a python session and run:

     ```python